Real Estate IRA

 What is a Real Estate IRA?

-“Real estate IRA” is a term used to describe a real estate investment(s) in a self-directed IRA or 401(k).
+“Real estate IRA” is a term used to describe an IRA or 401(k) allowing real estate investment(s).

 With a real estate IRA, you can earn tax-free/tax-deferred returns on your real estate investments.